Support Live Chat

 The Importance of Rewriting Old Folklore

 The Armadillo’s song is a folklore piece that has been around for ages but recently was retold by S.E Schlosser.
-In present days, Bolivian folklore can be seen everywhere, especially on the music festivals.
-For example, the festival of San Miguel took place in a small town, where one of the peasants witnessed the image of Saint Michael (San Miguel 23).
-Also in his honor there is a church built in the very spot where he appeared.
+In present days, Bolivian folklore can be seen everywhere, especially on music festivals.
+For example, the festival of San Miguel took place in a small town, where one of the peasants witnessed the image of Saint Michael.
+Also in his honor, there is a church built in the very spot where he appeared.

 In the area of musical folklore, the stories rotate around the reasons for the existence of certain musical instruments.
-In our case, the instrument, whose creation is being explained, is the Charango, a Bolivian version of the banjo, which is made out of an Armadillo’s shell (Bratcher & Texas Folklore Society, 65).
+In our case, the instrument, whose creation is being explained, is the Charango, a Bolivian version of the banjo, which is made out of an Armadillo’s shell.
 It belongs to the lute family and has 10 strings in five rows, although some variations do occur.
 Charango was invented in the 18th century, an interesting fact is that the folklore is also said to have been made up at around that time.

-One day he accidentally roamed into the house of a wizard, and seeing that he was there decided to ask for a favor.
-At first the man told him that there was nothing he could do about his request to sing because armadillos could not sing, but his pleas fell to deaf ears.
-The armadillo insisted that there had to be a way, the wizard finally provided a suggestion, but considering its consequences he advised the armadillo not to do it.
-The armadillo, still stubborn as ever, was not convinced even after many hours of persuasion (San Miguel 68).
+One day he accidentally roamed into the house of a wizard and seeing that he was there decided to ask for a favor.
+At first, the man told him that there was nothing he could do about his request to sing because armadillos could not sing, but his pleas fell to deaf ears.
+The armadillo insisted that there had to be away, the wizard finally provided a suggestion, but considering its consequences he advised the armadillo not to do it.
+The armadillo, still stubborn as ever, was not convinced even after many hours of persuasion.
 The wizard had no other choice.
 He killed the armadillo, took his shell and made a beautiful music instrument which he took to the city musician, a fine one who used it to produce the most amazing tunes ever.

 And so it was, the armadillo had had his wish fulfilled; he could produce beautiful music and garner respect from others, but just like many of the best musicians in the world he had sacrificed his life for art.

 The retellings of legends also ensure that the targeted age groups and social groups are satisfied with the legend.
 The way that a folklore story targeting children is told is not the way that another one targeting the youth would be told.
 Written legends are made for the specific age groups to meet their needs and desired effects.
-Telling the legends to children is used to fulfill their curiosity or to keep them busy, and thus, calls for the exaggeration of sorts.
+Telling the legends to children are used to fulfill their curiosity or to keep them busy, and thus, calls for the exaggeration of sorts.
 Telling the youth a story in an exaggerated manner and seeking to fulfill his curiosity will only prove ineffective.
 This thus means that retelling a story should put into consideration the targeted audience.
-The amardillo's retold story is obviously targeted to children, this shows perfection on Schlosser's part (San Miguel 78).
+The armadillo's retold story is obviously targeted to children, this shows perfection on Schlosser's part.